-W arning Signs of Violence (FBI's National Center for the Analysis of Violent Crime) Direct or veiled threats of harm; Intimidating.
-Belligerent, harassing, bullying, or other inappropriate & aggressive behavior; Numerous conflicts with others; Bringing a weapon to campus, brandishing a weapon, making inappropriate references to guns, or fascination with weapons; Statements showing fascination with incidents of workplace violence, statements indicating approval of the use of violence to resolve a problem, or statements indicating identification with perpetrators of workplace homicides; Statements indicating desperation (over family, financial, and other personal problems) to the point of contemplating suicide; Drug/alcohol abuse; and extreme changes in behaviors ontact University Police we will partner with other campus and community resources to resolve the situation.
-Dial 9-1-1 from any campus phone in the event of imminent danger Dial 805-437-8444 or 9-1-1 from a cell phone.
+Wa arning Signs of Violence (FBI's National Center for the Analysis of Violent Crime) Direct or veiled threats of harm Intimidating.
+Belligerent, harassing, bullying, or other inappropriate & aggressive behavior Numerous conflicts with others Bringing a weapon to campus, brandishing a weapon, making inappropriate references to guns, or fascination with weapons Statements showing fascination with incidents of workplace violence, statements indicating approval of the use of violence to resolve a problem, or statements indicating identification with perpetrators of workplace homicides.
+Statements indicating desperation (over family, financial, and other personal problems) to the point of contemplating suicide.
+Drug/alcohol abuse Extreme changes in behaviors Co ontact University Police-we will partner with other campuses and community resources to resolve the situation.
+Dial 9-1-1 from any campus phone in the event of imminent danger.
+Dial 805-437-8444 or 9-1-1 from a cell phone.
 Carefully explain the problem and location.
 Do not hang up until you are told to do so. ne University has a well-established Threat Assessment / Behavioral Intervention Team that meets regularly to seess these types of situations and takes steps to intervene in an effort to prevent campus violence.
-S urviving a Nuclear Blast and Nuclear Fallout If a an attack warning is issued: Take cover as quickly as you can, below ground if possible, and stay there until instructed to do otherwise.
-Listen for official information and follow instructions. lf y ou are caught outside and unable to get inside immediately: Do not look at the flash or fireball - it can blind you.
-Take cover behind anything that might offer protection.
+S urviving a Nuclear Blast and Nuclear Fallout an attack warning is issued: Take cover as quickly as you can, below ground if possible, and stay there until instructed to do otherwise.
+Listen for official information and follow instructions.
+If y you are caught outside and unable to get inside immediately: • Take cover behind anything that might offer protection.
 Lie flat on the ground and cover your head.
-If the nuclear blast is some distance away, it could take 30 seconds or more for the blast wave to hit. or more for the blast wave to hit.
+If the nuclear blast is some distance away, then it could take 30 seconds or more for the blast wave to hit.
 Take shelter as soon as you can, even if you are many miles from ground zero where the attack occurred - radioactive fallout can be carried by the winds for hundreds of miles.
-Remember the three protective factors: or more for the blast wave to hit.
-Take shelter as soon as you can, even if you are many miles from ground zero where the attack occurred radioactive fallout can be carried by the winds for hundreds of miles.
-Remember the three protective factors: Distance, shielding, and time. □ Th or more for the blast wave to hit.
-Take shelter as soon as you can, even if you are many miles from ground zero where the attack occurred radioactive fallout can be carried by the winds for hundreds of miles.
-Remember the three protective factors: Distance, shielding, and time.
-The three factors for protecting oneself from radiation and fallout are distance, shielding, and time: Distance - the more distance between you and the fallout particles, the better.
-An underground area such as a home or office building basement offers more protection than the first floor of a building.
+Remember the three protective factors: Distance, Shielding, and Time .
+Th e three factors for protecting oneself from radiation and fallout are distance, shielding, and time: Distance - the more distance between you and the fallout particles, the better.
+An underground area, such as a home or office building basement, offers more protection than the first floor of a building.
 A floor near the middle of a high-rise may be better, depending on what is nearby at that level on which significant fallout particles would collect.
-Flat roofs collect fallout particles so the top floor is not a good choice, nor is a floor adjacent to a
+Flot roofs called fallout particles as the tag floor is not a good above, particle and floor adjacent to a collect.
+Flat roofs collect fallout particles so the top floor is not a good choice, nor is a floor adjacent to a neighboring flat roof.